blog

 Stockouts are quite costly for retailers, as research finds that they could be missing out on almost $1 trillion sales each year because they didn’t have the inventory on hand.

-What Causes a Stockout?
+What causes a stockout?

 There are several things that could cause a stockout.